robfatland/cloudsecurity/AWS/SDRE/README.md

 ## [Extended Documentation (Source)](http://cloudmaven.github.io/documentation/aws_hipaa.html)

-These notes concern management of Private Health Information (PHI) under HIPAA regulations.
+These notes concern management of Private Health Information (PHI) under HIPAA regulations on the AWS cloud.
-The original version is (as of March 2022) still available [at this link](http://cloudmaven.github.io/documentation/aws_hipaa.html) including may circa-2017 screencaps.
-On this page: Screencaps are removed the notes have been partially updated.
-The potential value I would summarize as follows:
+The source version of these notes is (as of March 2022) still available [at this link](http://cloudmaven.github.io/documentation/aws_hipaa.html) including may circa-2017 screencaps.
+So that version is more illustrative but also may be dated.
+On this version the screencaps are removed and the notes have been partially updated.
+The potential value of looking through here:

 * Reading these notes will provide some exposure to the jargon, ideas and considerations
-* A fair amount is relevant in a topical way; but it is not a "builder's guide"
+* A fair amount is relevant in a topical way; but this is not a "builder's guide"
 * Regardless of what value this may have, please refer to current AWS documentation and tutorials

 The term introduced above, **SDRE** for Secure Digital Research Environment, may in the ensuing notes be referred to as a Secure Computing
-Environment or **SCE**.
+Environment or **SDRE**.

-## Links
+## Links / Refs / Intro Notes

 - [AWS features that are HIPAA-aligned](https://aws.amazon.com/compliance/hipaa-eligible-services-reference/)